Brown2022/E-commerce_App_Project/README.md

 grailsw test-app

 <h1>Credits</h1>
 This development/educational scenario was coded and created by Stephen Brown under the <a href="https://github.com/ovflowd/ecommerce/blob/master/LICENSE">GNU GPL v3</a> License.
-The objective of this repository it's as practical test of RESTful API's with Java + Groovy.
+The objective of this repository is for practical test of RESTful API's with Java + Groovy.